sundaramrai/angular-todo/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Deployment Notes

+When deploying the application:

+1. Ensure the backend CORS settings include your frontend domain
+2. Update the environment files with the correct API URL
+3. Set environment variables on the backend hosting service

+For server deployment, ensure these environment variables are set:

+- `MONGO_URI`: MongoDB connection string
+- `JWT_SECRET`: Secret key for JWT token signing
+- `PORT`: The port to run the server (if not using default)

+### CORS Issues

+If experiencing CORS issues:

+- Verify that the frontend domain is listed in the backend's CORS configuration
+- Ensure authentication headers are properly set
+- Check browser console for specific CORS error messages

 ## Additional Resources